How to Set Up Cloudflare on Hostinger: Complete Guide to DNS, SSL, and Site Speed Optimization

 • Performance Boost: Their caching and optimization tools help my site load faster, especially on low-spec devices.

-🔧 Step 1: Creating a Cloudflare Account
+Step 1: Create a Cloudflare Account

 At this point, I paused to double-check the DNS records Cloudflare pulled from Hostinger.
 I always verify that my A records, CNAMEs, and MX entries match what I had set up previously.
 I don’t trust auto-imports blindly, especially when email routing is involved.